 If writers found a genie to create wishes, they’d wish for more time.
 Whether freelance writing is your full-time occupation or a side hustle, what if I told you you might be able to save hours each week?

-Recently an old freelance writer friend told me about an app he’s discovered which saves him from one to five hours each week, depending on how many proposals he creates.
+Recently an old freelance writer friend told me about an app he’s discovered that saves him from one to five hours each week, depending on how many proposals he creates.

 What’s this magic app?
 It’s a proposal generator.
 If you haven’t used one before, it can seem like magic.